 Traditional economics does not provide the tools we need to analyse the many, often irrational-seeming, behaviours that are generated by the uncountable interactions of billions of people, firms and institutions locally or globally, in small groups or as nations, at timescales ranging from nanoseconds to millennia.

-State-of-the-art policy applications emerging from new analytical tools and techniques show how methodological innovations and inter disciplinary approaches such as agent-based modelling, nowcasting, machine learning, and network analysis could contribute to better understanding of the complexity and interaction of our economic, financial, social and environmental systems.
+The conference invites world experts on state-of-the-art policy applications emerging from new analytical tools and techniques to show how methodological innovations and interdisciplinary approaches such as agent-based modelling, nowcasting, machine learning, and network analysis could contribute to a better understanding of the complexity and interaction of our economic, financial, social and environmental systems.

 => On 6 March NAEC and its partners will hold master classes with some of the world’s leading practitioners on complexity, network analysis and agent-based modelling - See agenda